XJie0818/HST-POI/README.md

 ```

 ## Running
-To run experiments on the Gowalla dataset, you must first generate the required graph structures:
+To run experiments on the Gowalla dataset, you must first generate the required hypergraph structure:

 Friendship Hypergraph: Run friend2id.py followed by friendgraph.py.